 Differentiation strategies

-Emphasise the use of graphical summaries of corntent to help students condense information-dense sections such as the characteristics of the states of matter.
+Emphasise the use of graphical summaries of content to help students condense information-dense sections such as the characteristics of the states of matter.
 The table at the end of the chapter is a good summary, but pictorial representations of the concepts can benefit students who have difficulty remembering blocks of text.

 Starter activity: Recalling energy